3F/web.vsSBE/_doc/Dev/SBE-Scripts/IPM.md

 ```

-With IPM you can simply, like this:
+With IPM you can simply, like this (full logic):

 ```csharp